ilectra/durham/docs/hpcdays/workshops.md

 **Convener: Eleanor Broadway (EPCC)**
 - 09:45 - 10:30

-Session 1 of 2.
+**The EDI Equation: Getting the Balance Wrong**

+In order to drive change and impact around equality, diversity and inclusion (EDI) we need a finely tuned balance of:

+Passion: People who care deeply and take action
+Lived experience: Those who are directly affected to provide input Diversity of voices to ensure suitability for all Institutional buy-in: Support from leadership, feeding into career progression to incentivise engagement.
+Funding and resources
+Accountability and accurate reporting on success of initatives But, when this balance tips the wrong way, we can see an unsustainable over-reliance on volunteer-driven initiatives with a lack of institutional buy-in and, ultimately, missed opportunities for driving real and impactful progress.

-Organised by representatives from the Women in High Performance Computing (WHPC) community, this session will explore new, sustainable and realistic strategies for improving and supporting the diversity in our community.
-Don’t miss this opportunity to be part of the conversation on overcoming our current barriers to change, exploring the crucial role of funders and leaders, and discovering how we can all contribute to a more inclusive future in HPC and beyond.
+Organised by representatives from the Women in High Performance Computing (WHPC) community, this panel session will discuss where here EDI efforts in HPC are falling short and explore how we can rebalance the equation — together.

-More details coming soon!
+Our panelists are:

+* Cristin Merritt, Alces Flight Ltd
+* Jeremy Cohen, Imperial College London
+* Selina Aragon, EPCC and the SSI
+* More to be announced!

+This workshop consists of two parts.
+The second, taking place on Friday, will be informed by and extend on this discussion.

 ### <h2 id="Weather">HPC in Weather & Climate Research</h2>